xdmushui/partner-center-sdk/develop/get-invoice-unbilled-recon-lineitems.md

 }
 ```

-For a similar example, see **Sample**: [Console test app](console-test-app.md). **Project**: Partner Center SDK Samples **Class**: GetUnBilledReconLineItemsPaging.cs
+For a similar example, see the class **GetUnBilledReconLineItemsPaging.cs** in the **Partner Center SDK Samples** project in the sample [Console test app](console-test-app.md).

-## REST Request
+## REST request

-**Request syntax**
+### Request syntax

 Use the first syntax to return a full list of every line item for the given invoice.
 For large invoices, use the second syntax with a specified size and 0-based offset to return a paged list of line items.
-Use the third syntax to get the next page of recon line items using seekOperation = "Next"
+Use the third syntax to get the next page of recon line items using `seekOperation = "Next"`.

  | Method  | Request URI                                                                                                                                                     |
 |---------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------|